 The school adopted its first assessment plan in 1999 and updated it in 2004 and then again in 2011.
 The goal is to figure out whether students are leaving the program prepared for the workplace and competent in the school’s 11 core student learning outcomes, which are based on ACEJMC 12 Professional Values and Competencies.
 Students, parents and the public must know that their tax and tuition dollars are making a difference.
 The school employs quantitative and qualitative assessment indicators, both direct and indirect, of student learning (see the assessment plan).
 Below are some of the indicators of the school’s performance.
 If you have any questions or suggestions, please let us know!

 July 1, 2019

 1. Enrollment allows more attention for students

-Undergraduate enrollment has gradually declined over the past 10 years in an effort to bring class sizes in line with faculty numbers, and as a result students are given the attention they deserve.
-The school is large enough to support resources for students, yet small enough so students receive individualized attention by world-class faculty.
+Undergraduate enrollment has gradually declined over the past 10 years in an effort to bring class sizes in line with faculty numbers, and as a result, students are given the attention they deserve.
+The school is large enough to support resources for students, yet small enough that students receive individualized attention by world-class faculty.

-This is an indicator of whether incoming freshmen tend to stay with the major or switch to another major by their second year.
-In fall 2017 about 86 percent of 2016-17 freshmen returned to the program, and all-time high.
+Retention is an indicator of whether incoming freshmen tend to stay with the major or switch to another major by their second year.
+In fall 2018 about 72 percent of 2017-18 freshmen returned to the program.
 Our analysis indicates that some of our entering majors tend to move out to other majors by their sophomore year, more so than other parts of campus, as opposed to being a major that attracts students who switch to us from other programs.
 An introductory class for pre-majors started in 2008 has helped students decide whether journalism is for them, which has lowered the retention rate.
-We consider that a good thing – students continue in the major dedicated and knowing what they want, which leads to higher graduation rates for the school (see below).
+We consider that a good thing—students continue in the major dedicated and knowing what they want, which leads to higher graduation rates for the school (see below).